TV Antenna Splitter

 5 products in total, page 1: 1 - 5 / 51

-Splitting the incoming TV signal is a very simple process, but it is important to pay attention to the type of broadcasting you are using.
+Dividing the incoming TV signal is a very simple process, but you do need to be careful about the type of broadcasting you are using.
 It makes a difference whether you want to share a digital terrestrial signal (DVB-T/T2) or a satellite signal (DVB-S/S2).
 For digital terrestrial signals, a simple two-way antenna splitter can solve the problem.
 It's worth knowing that the more outputs an antenna splitter has, the higher its attenuation, i.e. the more of the signal it attenuates.
-Regardless of whether you actually have a TV set connected.
-If you have installed a TV aerial that is suitable for your home, it should have enough gain to distribute the signal to two end points without any problems, and more than one distribution can lead to a degradation of the picture.
+Whether or not you actually have a TV set connected.
+If you have a TV aerial that is suitable for your home, it should have enough gain to distribute the signal to two endpoints without any problems, but more sharing can lead to a degradation of the picture.

-And if reception is not perfect at the moment, a possible split will only further degrade the signal quality.
+And if the reception is not perfect at the moment, any splitting will only further degrade the signal quality.
 Cable TV incoming signals are required to be between 60 and 70 dBV.
 This means 10 dB attenuation with a good quality splitter.
-So the signal after the split will be somewhere between 50 and 60 dBV, which can cause a grainy picture on many TVs.
+So after the signal is split, it will be somewhere between 50 and 60 dBV, which can cause a grainy picture on many TVs.

-In the case of a digital terrestrial signal, if you want to split the received TV signal to more than two endpoints, you will need an antenna amplifier to ensure that reception is adequate at each endpoint.
-In this case you should buy a splitter of the size you actually need.
+With digital terrestrial signal, if you want to distribute the received TV signal to more than two endpoints, you will need an antenna amplifier to ensure that reception is adequate at each endpoint.
+In this case, you should buy a splitter of the size you actually need.
 If you buy a much bigger one, you will unnecessarily over-attenuate the incoming signal.

-Furthermore, it is not worth splitting the satellite signal in the traditional way with an antenna splitter, as the cable coming out of the head cannot be split in this case.
-If you want to use multiple satellite receivers, you need multiple outputs, each of which acts as a separate satellite head.
-If it is simply distributed, the indoor satellite receiver units connected to it may give different commands to the head, which will then certainly not work properly.
+Also, it is not worth splitting the satellite signal in the traditional way with an antenna splitter, as the cable coming out of the head cannot be split in this case.
+If you want to use multiple satellite receivers, you need multiple heads, each of which functions as a separate satellite head.
+If you just distribute them, the indoor satellite receivers connected to them may give different commands to the head, which will then certainly not work properly.

 The 2 way Emos antenna splitter from DND is the perfect choice for most TV signal sharing situations.
-With its two outputs and 3.7 dB attenuation, you can easily split the signal from the antenna to two separate TV sets.
-All this without causing signal loss and picture grain.
+With two outputs and 3.7 dB of attenuation, it allows you to split the signal from the antenna into two separate TV sets without any problems.
+All without causing signal loss or grainy picture.